Constitution

 the Immediate Past President; and

-the nine Directors, each of whom shall be elected by and from his/her respective District of the nine Districts.
+and Chapter Directors each of whom shall be elected by and from their respective Chapter of the Chapters approved per Article X.

-SECTION 3 – Terms for office of the officers elected by ballot shall be One year; except for the Directors whose terms of office shall normally be Two years, and the NSPS Director, whose term of office shall be Three years; or until their successors in office have been duly elected and qualified.
+SECTION 3 – Terms for office of the officers elected by ballot shall be One year; except for the Directors whose terms of office shall normally be Two years, and the N.S.P.S.
+Director and N.S.P.S.
+Trustee, whose terms of office shall be Three years; or until their successors in office have been duly elected and qualified.

-SECTION 4 – The President-Elect and Vice President shall not be eligible for election for more than one consecutive term of office.
-The NSPS Director shall not serve more than six consecutive years.
-There shall be no restriction as to re-election of the Secretary-Treasurer nor the nine Directors.
+SECTION 4 – The Vice President shall not be eligible for election for more than one consecutive term of office.
+The N.S.P.S.
+Director and N.S.P.S.
+Trustee shall not serve more than six consecutive years.
+There shall be no restriction as to re-election of the Secretary-Treasurer nor the Chapter Directors or At-Large Directors.

-SECTION 5 – A vacancy in the office of President shall be filled by the President-Elect during the unexpired term of the President and the next full term for which the President-Elect had been elected.
+SECTION 5 – A vacancy in the office of President shall be filled by the President-Elect during the unexpired term of the President.
 A vacancy in the office of the President-Elect may remain vacant during the unexpired term of that office.
-A vacancy in the office of Vice President shall be filled by an election by the Board of Directors of one of the members of the Board.
-In case of disability, removal from the state, or neglect in the performance of his duty by an officer of this Society, the Board of Directors shall have the power to declare the office vacant.
-A vacancy in any office except that of President-Elect shall be filled for the unexpired term by a majority vote of the Board of Directors at the meeting of the Board at which the vacancy is declared to exist, or at the next meeting of the Board of Directors, at such time and place as the Board deems appropriate, it shall be the duty of the President to declare that a vacancy exists.
+A vacancy in the office of Vice President shall be filled by an election of the Society membership.
+In case of disability, removal from the state, or neglect in the performance of their duty by an officer of this Society, the Board of Directors shall have the power to declare the office vacant.
+A vacancy in any office except that of Vice President shall be filled for the unexpired term by a majority vote of the Board of Directors at the meeting of the Board at which the vacancy is declared to exist, or at the next meeting of the Board of Directors, at such time and place as the Board deems appropriate, it shall be the duty of the President to declare that a vacancy exists.

 ARTICLE V - ADMINISTRATION